RavikantAsoliya/LiteManager/README.md

 ## Acknowledgements

 The LiteManager application is developed by [Your Name] and is based on the LiteManager project available at [GitHub Repository URL].

+## Contact

+For any inquiries or questions, please contact us at ravikant.asoliya@gmail.com.